skytap/well-architected-framework/security/securitymanagement.md

-To simplify access control, and ultimately improve usability, centralising the Authentication, Authorization, Accounting for Environments on the Skytap platform should be delivered at a management layer.
+To simplify access control, and ultimately improve usability, centralising the Authentication, Authorization, Accounting for Environments on the {{site.Brand}} platform should be delivered at a management layer.

 ##### Recommended Implementations